Clastify logo

 The energy barrier

 Activation energy is the minimum energy colliding particles need for a successful collision that leads to reaction.
-We write the molar activation energy as Eₐ; this is the activation energy per mole of reacting events (J mol⁻¹, often kJ mol⁻¹).
-If the particles collide with less than this energy, they cannot react, even if their alignment is good.
-With at least this energy, the collision may react, as long as the orientation is suitable.
+The molar activation energy is written as EaE_a, where EaE_a is activation energy per mole of reacting events (JĀ molāˆ’1J\ mol^{-1}, often kJĀ molāˆ’1kJ\ mol^{-1}).
+If the colliding particles have less than this energy, they cannot react, even if they’re lined up well.
+With at least this energy, a collision may react, as long as the orientation is suitable too.

 Image